Clicky Skip to Content

 Another difference is their cost.
 200mbps internet connections tend to be significantly more expensive compared to a 100mbps connection.
 Verizon charges $40 for a 200mbps broadband connection, which is rather pricey.

-In addition, most people have easier access to a 100mbps connection as compared to a 200mbps connection.
+In addition, most people have easier access to a 100mbps connection than a 200mbps connection.

 Perhaps the biggest difference between 100mbps and 200mbps internet speeds is that there is no individual difference in their performance.